ibm-cloud-docs/cloud-pak-security-saas/getting_started_guide_saas.md

 IBM Cloud Pak® for Security as a Service provides an open security platform that connects to your existing data sources to generate deeper insights and enable you to act faster with automation.
 {:shortdesc}

-IBM Cloud Pak® for Security as a Service documentation is included in the same documentation collection as IBM Cloud Pak® for Security on premises, and much of the content is applicable and relevant to both products.

-Because the IBM Cloud Pak® for Security as a Service deployment and accounts are managed by IBM Security, sections related to planning, installation, and deployment are not relevant to IBM Cloud Pak® for Security as a Service customers.
-{: important}

 By using open standards and IBM innovations, Cloud Pak® for Security as a Service can securely access IBM and third-party tools to search for threat indicators across any cloud or on-premises location.
 Connect your workflows with a unified interface so you can make better risk-based decisions and respond faster to security incidents.
 Use Cloud Pak® for Security as Service to orchestrate and automate your security response so that you can better prioritize your team's time.

 ## What's inside this Cloud Pak